akamicah/voidboy/README.md

 Run the following docker command to get the database setup;

-`docker run -d --name postgres --rm -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=directory_service -p 5432:5432 -it postgres:15.1-alpine`
+`docker run -d --name postgres --rm -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=directory_service -p 5432:5432 postgres:15.1-alpine`

 If you change the default postgres password then the password must be updated in the `DirectoryService.Api/config/serviceConfig.json`